dmtaylor/costanza/README.md

 $ ./costanza listen
 ```

-You can also build the binary by running `make` or `mage build`.
+You can also build the binary by running `mage build`.

 Database migrations are contained under `migrations`. [go-migrate](https://github.com/golang-migrate/migrate) can be used to run them against the
 DB (and is used by docker-compose to run the migrations in the containerized setup), but any migration tool supporting up/down operations should be fine.

 To spin it up in a container (including the DB & running all migrations), use `docker-compose up`.
 Naturally you will need Docker &
 docker-compose installed for this.
 Running via docker-compose requires directories `/var/costanza/db_data` & `/var/costanza_dev/db_data`
 for the Postgres volume mounts.
-Using the Makefile targets for docker-compose based deployments should ensure these directories are created as needed.
+Using the `mage` targets for docker-compose based deployments should ensure these directories are created as needed.

-There is a Makefile & [magefiles](https://magefile.org) for commonly used targets.
+There are [magefiles](https://magefile.org) for commonly used targets.

 ## Usage
 Costanza has the following subcommands: